-For the first six months of fiscal 2021, we paid \$21.2 million for property, plant, and equipment, primarily for tooling, new and enhanced information technology capabilities, equipment, and facility enhancements.
+For the first nine months of fiscal 2021, we paid \$30.6 million for property, plant, and equipment, primarily for tooling, new and enhanced information technology capabilities, equipment, and facility enhancements.
 We currently expect to invest approximately 1.5% of net sales on capital expenditures during fiscal 2021.

-During the first six months of fiscal 2021, we repurchased 3.2 million shares of our outstanding common stock.
-As of February 28, 2021, the maximum number of shares that may yet be repurchased under the share repurchase program authorized by the Board equaled 4.4 million shares.
+During the first nine months of fiscal 2021, we repurchased 3.3 million shares of our outstanding common stock.
+As of May 31, 2021, the maximum number of shares that may yet be repurchased under the share repurchase program authorized by the Board equaled 4.4 million shares.
 We expect to repurchase the remaining shares available for repurchase on an opportunistic basis subject to various factors including stock price, Company performance, market conditions, and other possible uses of cash.

-Our short-term cash needs are expected to include funding operations as currently planned; making capital investments as currently anticipated; paying quarterly stockholder dividends as currently anticipated; paying principal and interest on debt as currently scheduled; making required contributions and distributions related to our employee benefit plans; funding possible acquisitions; and potentially repurchasing shares of our outstanding common stock.
+Our short-term cash needs are expected to include funding operations as currently planned; funding possible acquisitions; making capital investments as currently anticipated; paying quarterly stockholder dividends as currently anticipated; paying principal and interest on debt as currently scheduled; making required contributions and distributions related to our employee benefit plans; and potentially repurchasing shares of our outstanding common stock.
 We believe that we will be able to meet our liquidity needs over the next 12 months based on our cash on hand, current projections of cash flow from operations, and borrowing availability under financing arrangements.
 Additionally, we believe that our cash flows from operations and sources of funding, including, but not limited to, future borrowings and borrowing capacity, will sufficiently support our long-term liquidity needs.
-However, as the impact of the COVID-19 pandemic on the economy and our operations evolves, we will continue to assess our liquidity needs.
-A continued worldwide disruption could materially affect our future access to our sources of liquidity, particularly our cash flows from operations, financial condition, capitalization, and capital investments.
 In the event of a sustained market deterioration, we may need additional liquidity, which would require us to evaluate available alternatives and take appropriate actions.